-- Promoting excellence in clinical research among our membership groups and the wider links by creating specific research accolades that are awarded during the NAPICU annual conferences.
+- Promoting excellence in clinical research among our member groups and the wider links by creating specific research accolades that are awarded during the NAPICU annual conferences.

 Communications and Marketing strategies

-As one of our key priorities, research needs to be appropriately communicated via interactive messages to reach our target audience in a timely manner.
+As one of our key priorities, research needs to be appropriately communicated via interactive messages to reach our target audience promptly.
 Research communication should be part of the wide strategy to engage our associates and key stakeholders and is also likely to help in increasing our direct connection with the service user and carer groups.
 This will inevitably improve our reputation as an organisation that promotes evidence-based approaches to mental health practice.

-The aim of our messages will be to showcase our effective engagement with clinical research on a regular basis.
+Our messages will aim to showcase our effective engagement with clinical research regularly.
 Examples of how NAPICU will communicate research ideas, progress and outcome include: